jiantongliu/jiantongliu.github.io/_pages/academic.md

 {% include base_path %}

-Here is a list of academic experiences, talks, and writings I have.
+Here is a list of academic experiences, talks, and writings of mine.

 Academic Experience
 ======